polygonplanet/Pot.js/README.markdown

 Documentation And Reference
 ========
-Currently available stable library is PotLite.js.
-That is limited with asynchronous processing as lightweight version of Pot.js.

   * **[Pot.js + PotLite.js - Document and Reference - (Test for new design)][Documentation_TEST]**
   * **[Pot.js/PotLite.js - Document and Reference (Japanese)][Documentation_JA]**